 - Boccioni, Russolo and I all met in the Porta Vittoria café (Milan, fh), close to where we all lived, and we enthusiastically outlined a draft of our appeal (the Manifesto of Futurist Painters, late February, 1910, fh).
 The final version was somewhat laborious; we worked on it all day, all three of us and finished it that evening with Marinetti and the help of Decio Cinti, the group’s secretary. (the painters Bonzagni and Romani signed the famous Manifesto too, but withdraw soon; they were replaced by Balla and then Severini.
 (The chief editor was Boccioni, so the Manifesto quotes will be placed under Boccioni‘s quotes, fh)

-* CARLO CARRA, source of art and life quotes by the Italian Futurist artist: “La mia Vita”, Carrà; as quoted in “Futurism”, ed.
+* CARLOS CARRA, source of art and life quotes by the Italian Futurist artist: “La mia Vita”, Carrà; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-23 (Italian painter in Futurism movement and friend of Boccioni, famous for his typical futurist paintings a.o.
-‘The Raid’ and for his autobiography / testimonial La Mia Vita; art links for more biography facts of Carra at the bottom)
+23 (Carlo Cara was an Italian painter in Futurism movement and friend of Boccioni – famous for his typical futurist paintings a.o.
+‘The Raid’ and for his autobiography / testimonial La Mia Vita; art links for more biography facts at the bottom

 - The idea for this picture (‘Uscita dal teatro / Leaving the theatre’, ca 1910, fh) came to me one winter’s night as I was leaving La Scala.
 In the foreground there is a snow sweeper with a few couples, men in top hats and elegant ladies.
 I think that this canvas, which is totally unknown in Italy, is one of the paintings where I best represented the concept that I had the time about my art.

-* CARLO CARRA, source of art and life quotes by the Italian Futurist artist: “La mia Vita”, Carrà; as quoted in “Futurism”, ed.
+* quote of the Futurist artist: “La mia Vita”, Carra; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-154 (Italian painter in Futurism movement and friend of Boccioni, famous for his typical futurist paintings a.o.
-‘The Raid’ and for his autobiography / testimonial La Mia Vita; art links for more biography facts of Carra at the bottom)
+154

 - Boccioni and I were swiftly persuaded that with this show in Paris we were staking out all; for a flop would have meant kissing our fine aspirations goodbye.
 This is why we decided to go to Paris, to see what the art situation there was like. (around 1911, fh)